d-j-david/miscR/README.md

 from Github. `library(miscR)` actually loads the miscR package for the current instance, giving access to all the functions it contains.

-After the initial install, only `library(miscR)` is needed to access the package, although it is a good idea to periodically run `devtools::install_github("d-j-david/miscR")` to keep the package up to date with the most current version.
+After the initial install, only `library(miscR)` is needed to access the package in a given R instance, although it is a good idea to periodically run `devtools::install_github("d-j-david/miscR")` to keep the package up to date with the most current version.